Carson, Trump's Pick For Housing Agency, Won't Rule Out Grants To Trump Properties

-President-elect Trump's choice to lead the Department of Housing and Urban Development would not say that housing properties properties owned by Trump won't benefit from HUD programs at his confirmation hearing Thursday.
+Ben Carson, President-elect Donald Trump's choice to lead the Department of Housing and Urban Development, would not say that housing properties owned by Trump won't benefit from HUD programs at his confirmation hearing Thursday.

-Ben Carson, the former surgeon and Republican presidential candidate was pressed on the matter by Democratic Sen. Elizabeth Warren, who asked Carson for assurance "that of all the housing grants he have the ability to bestow," not one dollar will go to benefit either the president-elect or his family.
+The former neurosurgeon and Republican presidential candidate was pressed on the matter by Democratic Sen. Elizabeth Warren, who asked Carson for assurance "that of all the housing grants he [has] the ability to bestow," not one dollar will go to benefit either the president-elect or his family.

 Trump's family made its fortune in real estate, and it still owns some rental properties in New York.
 Trump has refused to divest his assets, and Warren, who tangled with Trump during the campaign, charged the president-elect is "hiding his family's business interests from you, from me, from the rest of America."